robertmassaioli/ts-is-present/README.md

 Firstly, TypeScript can not look at the following lambda function `x => x !== undefined` and derive the type `(t: T | undefined): t is T`.
-Instead, the best it manage is to derive the type: `(t: any): boolean`.
+Instead, the best it can do is to derive the type: `(t: any): boolean`.

 Secondly, TypeScript has two type definitions for the `filter` function.
 They are: